 Oracle and partners TimeTrade and Apex IT recommended solution set that included Oracle CX Service, Oracle Intelligent Advisor, Oracle Public Sector, Oracle Government Cloud.

 As the COVID-19 pandemic continues to unfold, its impacts will linger the longest for the poorest among us.
-As such, The Fund continues working to improve access to its program information and resources because the distribution of money is paramount to assisting those in need.
+As such, the City of LA and the Mayor’s Fund continues working to improve access to its program information and resources because the distribution of money is paramount to assisting those in need.

-Fueled by the pandemic, The Fund reimagined its service delivery model to adhere to social distancing requirements and lessen the risk of exposure.
-In a further effort to automate the application process, for any future programs, The Fund will deploy Intelligent Advisor earlier in the application process, eliminating manual reviews of applications and criteria, further reimagining its service model to meet the needs of citizens quickly.
+Fueled by the pandemic, The city reimagined its service delivery model to adhere to social distancing requirements and lessen the risk of exposure.
+In a further effort to automate the application process, for any future programs, The city will deploy Intelligent Advisor earlier in the application process, eliminating manual reviews of applications and criteria, further reimagining its service model to meet the needs of citizens quickly.